Contingencyplana/picture_books_ai_1/README.md

 - Publish high-quality **children’s picture books** (32 pages each).
 - Build scalable **treasuries** (bundles of ~500 pages, ~16 books each).
-- Seed the recursive structure that will later expand into interactive novels, graphic novels, games, music, and eventually a creative ecosystem.
+- Seed the recursive structure that will later expand into interactive novels, graphic novels, games, music, cartoons, and eventually a creative ecosystem.

 This repo represents the **first publishing workspace** in a larger vision.